plain-white-tee/the-linux-command-line/README.md

 The script `while-menu` uses a `while` loop to improve `read-menu`.

-The `until` command is the opposite of `while`, it continues until it receives a<br>
-zero exit status.
+The `until` command is the opposite of `while`, it continues until it receives a zero exit status.

 ##### Reading Files with Loops